rmind/rvault/README.md

 - scrypt for the key derivation function (KDF); AES 256 or Chacha20 for encryption.
 - Authentication with the server using TOTP (RFC 6238).

-Lightweight code base, easy to audit, has many unit tests, ASAN and UBSAN enabled, supports different CPU architectures.
+Lightweight code base, easy to audit, minimum dependencies, has many unit tests, ASAN and UBSAN enabled, supports different CPU architectures.

 ## Usage